AUSTRALIAN SLANG OF THE WEEK: “MOSQUITOS” (US) = “MOZZIES” (AUS)

 If you recall from my first post, one of the goals I made for myself here was to never say no to an opportunity that might change my life.
 I am happy to say that these past few days have lived up to this standard.

 A couple of my friends and I were sitting around the dinner table one day discussing all the places we’d like to go during our time in Australia.
 “I definitely want to go to Brisbane,” said one of my friends.
 “What about Melbourne, or Cairns?” said another.
 “Does anyone want to go to Port Stephens this Thursday?” exclaimed my friend at the end of the table.
 I opened my calendar on my phone to see that Thursday was just two days away.
 All of my friends looked back and forth to read each other’s pensive facial expressions.
-“Why not?!” we all agreed.
+“Why don't we give it a go?” we all agreed.

 One thing I love about Australia is how easy it is to use and navigate transportation to take quick day or weekend trips around the area.
 Ironically, an Australian native whom I spoke to a few weeks ago said that Australian transportation was one of his least favorite things about living in the country.
 Compared to New York City transportation however, I have to say that I enjoy the buses and trains here far better.
 The bus drivers are nice and extremely helpful, and it’s quite easy to strike up a conversation with any passenger as well.
 This of course is just based off the two weeks I have been here, however.

 My 5 friends and I took a few trains and buses to our destination which totaled to about 5 hours of travel.
 You would think it would be quite tiring traveling for so long, but I happened not to mind the journey with all of the beautiful views on the train and the company of my good friends.